fclaerho/ansible-role-syskit/README.md

 ### Usage

-This role is registered on Galaxy with the ID `fclaerho.syskit`.
+This role is registered on Galaxy with the ID `fclaerho.syskit`;
+You can alternatively use this repository URL as ID.

 - to use this role from a **playbook**, add its ID to the project `requirements.{txt,yml}` file.